 Reserve your seat by calling 905.721.3131 – seating is limited!

-On Steps to Success session days – please park in Founders 2, located to the north of the Simcoe building.
+On Steps to Success session days – please park in Founders 2.
 Bring your ticket that is issued as you enter and we will be able to provide a voucher at the end of the day to cover your parking costs.

-Parking for ongoing Upgrading students is available in Founders 2, located at the north end of the Simcoe building at a special rate of $5 per day with proof of registration.
+Parking for ongoing Upgrading students is available in Founders 2, at a special rate of $5 per day with proof of registration.

 How can I prepare for the assessment?

 Remember, the assessment is not a pass or fail experience; it simply shows the skills you have gained or lost since you have been away from school.